 The Scottish Episcopal Church is a member of the Anglican Communion, and thus a sister church of the Church of England, the Church of Ireland and the Church in Wales, and of the Episcopal Church in the United States of America.
 We are also in full communion with the Porvoo churches, which include the Lutheran churches in Scandanavia.

-Holy Trinity has had a presence in Dunfermline since about 1840 (click here for more on our history) and now has around 250 members with an average Sunday congregation of around 100 – most of whom come to the main Sung Eucharist at 11.00 am.
+Holy Trinity has had a presence in the City of Dunfermline since 1840 (click here for more on our history) and has a large active congregation – most of whom come to the main Sung Eucharist at 11.00 am.

 An inclusive church

 We are an inclusive congregation.
 We welcome people of all ages, from many different backgrounds and life-situations, those who have been long in the Christian faith, and those who are seeking, exploring, questioning or sceptical.
 We try to be relaxed and to offer space to reflect and grow in faith rather than to impose our beliefs on people.

 Our Church Community at Holy Trinity includes people of diverse ages and backgrounds.
 Our aim is to make everyone welcome no matter who they are or from which walk of life they come.
 That includes, but is not limited to, the following:

 - those of all sexual orientations and gender identities